devmount/demo-fpdf2-PdfAttachmentTrait-bug/README.md

 fails to resolve its name/reference pair, and the attachment can't be listed or extracted (`pdfdetach -saveall` also fails the same way).

-## The fix used in this app

-This app works around the bug locally, in `app/Services/PdfTemplate.php`:
-`PdfTemplate` overrides `putAttachments()` with a corrected version that keeps the name string and the indirect reference as two separate array elements.
-See the doc comment on that method for the full explanation, including a PHP-specific gotcha: simply redeclaring `putAttachments()` isn't enough, since `putResources()`/`putCatalog()` (the trait methods that call it) resolve `private` method calls made from *within* a trait's own code against the trait's own declaration, not a same-named override in the consuming class — so those two methods had to be copied over (unmodified) as well, purely to make their internal calls resolve to the corrected version.

 ---

 Disclaimer: I created this demo with Claude Code.